aquamme/ember-disk-drive/README.md

 * DiskDrive - used for selecting which recording to use in an acceptance test

 #### Warning
-This addon was hacked into shape in a few hours over a couple of days.
-Quality is not guaranteed at this stage.
 I am using this addon in my own projects, but YMMV.
 Only the minimum features have been added at this point.
-There are limitations (documented below).
 My short-term goal was to get as close to my ideal API as possible - code quality (comments, SRP, naming, every other quality metric) was not a focus.
 This should be considered a prototype, but I aim to make this addon more robust in the future.

 Disclaimer aside, I don't see the API changing much, so the addon should be safe to use in that regard.